What are PDFs and why are they important?

 Best options

-- If you start with an accessible original document and save using the steps recommended below, tags will automatically be added.
+- If you start with an accessible original document and save using the steps recommended below, tags will be automatically added.

 Inaccessible saving option